Drew Waters Player Props: Royals vs. Twins

 Drew Waters At The Plate

-- Looking at the 45 games he has played this year, he's went deep in four of them (8.9%), and in 2.4% of his trips to the dish.
+- He has homered in 8.7% of his games this season, and 2.3% of his chances at the plate.

-- Waters has had an RBI in 11 games this season (24.4%), including three multi-RBI outings (6.7%).
-He has also driven home three or more of his team's runs in one contest.
+- Waters has picked up an RBI in 23.9% of his games this year, with more than one RBI in 6.5% of his games.
+He has also produced three or more runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.